 - Whether the loan amount lands above that county's limit

-That is why it helps to look at the loan amount, not just the sales price.
-Two buyers can purchase homes at similar prices and end up in different loan buckets depending on how much they put down.
+Two buyers can purchase homes at similar prices and end up in different loan categories depending on how much they put down.

-- Stronger credit expectations: Better scores usually get better pricing and more options.
+- Stronger credit expectations -- better scores get better pricing and more options

-- Closer income review: Variable income, bonus income, or self-employment may get a harder look.
+- Closer income review -- variable income, bonuses, or self-employment get a harder look

-- Lower debt tolerance: Some lenders are more conservative on debt-to-income ratios for jumbo files.
+- Lower debt tolerance -- some lenders are more conservative on DTI for jumbo files

-- Bigger down payment expectations: Not always massive, but often more than the minimum conforming buyer expects.
+- Bigger down payment expectations -- not always massive, but often more than the conforming minimum

-That does not mean jumbo is hard for everyone.
+That doesn't mean jumbo is hard for everyone.
 It means the file usually needs to be cleaner.

 Get Your Free Rate Quote